 Briefly, the big shift with this change in base assumptions is that now instead of thinking of reality as something “out there” it is something “in here.”
 That is, what you take to be an external reality actually is a manifestation in consciousness, and you likewise are a manifestation in consciousness.
 By way of analogy, think of reality under idealism like a virtual reality, computer game.
 If you don’t have any experience with these games, it may not be a good analogy for you.
 If you want to explore this analogy further, one source you might look into is the book My Big T.O.E. (theory of everything) by Tom Campbell.
 An analogy that has been used for millennia is that of a dream with which you probably do have some experience.
 However, whether you are in a dream or a virtual reality game, everything would seem real to you.
 The game runs under a set of rules and if the rules won’t allow you to walk through walls, you will be deflected by a wall should you walk into one.
 It would seem like a “real” wall but it is actually just an illusion created in a “computing” space by a computer.
 Essentially, the same applies to a dream, except it is being created in your consciousness by mind.
 In fact, some have suggested that one function of dreaming is to remind us that consciousness can generate “realities” and thereby serves as a hint for recognition of the actual nature of our perceived reality.

 Under the idealism scenario, there is meaning and purpose, which for brevity’s sake I’ll just say is Awareness’ way of generating experience for itself and the opportunity to evolve.
-Put another way, we and our world are illusions within a field of intelligent and creative Awareness or Consciousness exploring itself.
+Put another way, we and our world are illusions within an infinite, eternal, intelligent and creative Awareness or Consciousness exploring itself.
 Thus, the illusion, like a virtual reality game, once set in motion plays itself out according to the defining ruleset governing it.
-Should, for example, the evolution of the universe, under the rule set, happen to cross our orbital path with a large asteroid or we engage in a nuclear war and life on this planet is extinguished or even if the entire planet is destroyed, it doesn’t really matter in any fundamental sense because Awareness or Consciousness goes on and you are a thread within it.
+Should, for example, the evolution of the universe, under the ruleset, happen bring into our orbital path a large asteroid or engage in a nuclear war and life on this planet is extinguished or even if the entire planet is destroyed, it doesn’t really matter in any fundamental sense because Awareness or Consciousness goes on and you are a thread within it.
 It is like failing the fifth grade — embarrassing but not fatal.
 There will be a new game or dream on a new planet, perhaps even in a different universe.

 “The comprehensive technology approach attempts to solve sustainability issues with a broad range of purely technological solutions.
 This scenario incorporates levels of resources that are effectively unlimited, 75% of materials are recycled, pollution generation is reduced to 25% of its 1970 value, agricultural land yields are doubled, and birth control is available world-wide.
 These efforts delay the collapse of the global system to the latter part of the 21st century, when the growth in economic activity has outstripped the gains in efficiency and pollution control.